willstepp/writings/joseph-the-son/jts-notes.md

 Even though it deals with a minister and the church, do not get into specific Christian ideas.
 Keep it universal, metaphysical if you go there.
 It almost should not matter what religion it is.

 The story seems to want to take place in an indistinct time.
 Don’t force the point.
 Have cars.
 Have TV.
 Avoid any more technology than that.

+This story is a challenge because unlike your other stories, this one doesn’t have anything *big* going on in the main plotline, except for grandfather’s natural death and the murder of the youth minister, which stays background action.
+The trick is to make it *feel* big.

+Mother cries after the funeral and Joseph consoles her.
+They fall asleep in Joseph’s bed.

+Not in school because of ‘fall break’, an indeterminate time away from school.